Worried about Google’s Web Vitals update?

 Don’t enable Lazy Loading if you enabled it in WP Rocket.
 In WP Rocket, exclude your logo image (you can use logo filename, like

 logo-dark-520.png).
-This helps in handling cumulative layout shift.
+This helps in handling cumulative layout shifts.

 Enable local analytics in perfmatters.

-Once you are done with these, go to Extras > Assets section in perfmatters.
+Once you are done with these, go to Assets section in perfmatters.

 Enable Script Manager and save it.